AJTech2002/ClassicFPSPack-Documentation/controller.md

 ## FPS Controller Basics
 The easiest way to begin using the FPS Controller is to navigate to __Assets/Prefabs/Player__ and find ___FPSController.prefab___.
 Drag the prefab into the scene and it should be able to move, control the camera and interact with physics out of the box.

+It's important that you remove the existing **Main Camera** from the Scene so that you don't have 2 Cameras running at the same time.

 ### FPS Controller Prefab Children

 To better understand what's going on, let's break the prefab into its individual GameObjects.
 After dragging in the prefab, look at the Hierarchy.